 |Pilot 1st Lt.
 James W. Boyden, O-017011 USMCR (MIA / KIA, BR) Daytona Beach, FL

 Radio Pfc Arthur J. Patrickus, 816591 USMCR (MIA / KIA) Detroit, MI

 Crashed February 14, 1944

 Built by Grumman in Bethpage, New York as a model G-40.
 Constructors Number 5147.
 Delivered to the U. S. Navy (USN) as TBF-1C Avenger Bureau Number 24264.
-Shipped overseas to the South Pacific.
+Disassembled and shipped overseas to the South Pacific and reassembled.

-Delivered to the United States Marine Corps (USMC).
-Assigned to 1st Marine Air Wing (1st MAW), Marine Air Group 11 (MAG-11) to squadron VMTB-233 "Bulldogs/Rainbow".
-Squadron number (Plane Number) 102.
+Assigned to the United States Marine Corps (USMC), Marine Air Wing 1 (MAW-1), Marine Air Group 11 (MAG-11), Marine Torpedo Bombing Squadron 233 "Bulldogs/Rainbow" VMTB-233.
+Plane Number 102.
 No known nickname or nose art.

 47506 (POW/MIA), TBF